maartenbode/tempus/README.md

 ## Installation

+- Run a MongoDB server locally on the default port :27018 (not configurable for now...)
 - Install dependencies `npm install`
 - Build front-end `npm run build`
 - Boot the server `npm run server`
-- Open `localhost:1748` in your browser
+- Open `http://localhost:1748` in your browser

 ## Usage